HL7/US-Core/input/pagecontent/scopes.md

 ### Servers SHALL support the following metadata in their `/.well-known/smart-configuration`

-In addition to the capabilities defined in the server's CapabilityStatement, servers **SHALL** document their SMART capabilities in their [Well-Known Uniform Resource Identifiers (URIs)] JSON file.
+In addition to the capabilities defined in the Server's CapabilityStatement, Servers **SHALL** document their SMART capabilities in their [Well-Known Uniform Resource Identifiers (URIs)] JSON file.

 #### Required SMART App Launch Metadata